monsoonmaelstrom/book2/book2.md

 “Think warm thoughts,” I tell her.

 I distribute sheets of paper to everyone.
 Paper’s flammability point is low.
 It’s easy to burn.
 Easier than a stick.
-Or holding fire in your palm without anything for it consume as it burns.
+Or holding fire in your palm without anything for it to consume as it burns.
 That actually takes most people some practice.

 “So, now you all have paper.
 Next thing to do is set it on fire,” I say, setting my own piece of paper ablaze.